top of page

 Why Setting Boundaries Feels Lonely (and How to Cope with the Guilt).

 Setting boundaries sounds healthy in theory.
 But in practice, it can feel isolating, guilt-ridden, even punishing.
 Boundaries are supposed to protect you, yet they often leave you feeling cut off.
-Why does doing the healthy thing sometimes feel so bad?
 Why Setting Healthy Boundaries Can Feel Lonely Emotional Consequences of Setting Boundaries Unspoken contracts are invisible rules and expectations that exist (usually in families, but sometimes in friend dynamics as well).
-The
+They aren't formally agreed upon, but they are deeply felt.

 Rachel Hansen